Many people use the terms “content marketing” and “content writing” interchangeably – and that’s a problem.

 1. Research your audience

 To write effective marketing content, you need to pick an appropriate topic.
-Whatever you write should either solve a primary customer problem or educate them about something they need to know.
+Whatever you write should either solve a primary customer problem, entertain them, or educate them about something they need to know.

 2. Conduct keyword research